graphql/graphql-spec/spec/Section 6 -- Execution.md

 selection sets are merged together when completing the value in order to continue execution of the sub-selection sets.

-An example query illustrating parallel fields with the same name with sub-selections.
+An example operation illustrating parallel fields with the same name with sub-selections.

 ```graphql example